 Timber Shingle Roofing

-Indonesian Iron Wood Shingle Roofing for Export
+Indonesian Wood Shingle Roofing for Export

 Originating from Kalimantan (Borneo) these shingles have been used for hundreds of years by the locals there for traditional housing.
 The Dutch colonials introduced them to the rest of the archipelago and they are now found on many large government buildings as well as high class houses.